 A Montana Homeowner’s Guide

-If you’re a homeowner in Montana, the chill of winter is no stranger to you.
+If you’re a homeowner in the Flathead Valley, the chill of winter is no stranger to you.
 Ensuring your home is warm and comfortable is a top priority, but which heating system is right for you: a heat pump or a furnace?
 Let’s dive into the differences and factors you should consider.

 1. How They Work